 Non-U.S. markets have been shunned and with reason, given the dominating performance of the S&P 500 over the past 15 years.
 But in the wake of investors passing over stocks outside the U.S., we've found plenty of opportunities.
-Heading into this year, we had 14 high-quality businesses trading for less than 10x forward earnings and the overall portfolio traded at a P/E of just 10.4x.
-In the first quarter, we benefited from this extreme valuation potential, and we believe there is substantially more remaining.
+Heading into this year, we had six high-quality non-U.S. businesses trading for less than 10x forward earnings and the overall portfolio traded at a P/E of just 11.8x.
+In the first quarter, we benefited from this extreme valuation potential in non-U.S. stocks, and we believe there is substantially more remaining.